polceanum/videoScreenshot/README.md

 # videoScreenshot
-Tool to save screenshot from video with frame number
+Tool to save screenshot from video with frame number.
+Output will be saved as PNG under "screenshots" folder.

 # compilation
 ```bash